krishna2/krishna2.github.io/books.md

 1. Matthieu Ricard: Happiness: A Guide to Developing Life's Most Important Skill

-1. Thich Nhat Hanh: Silence: The Power of Quiet in a World Full of Noise

 1. Scott Jurek: Eat and Run: My Unlikely Journey to Ultramarathon Greatness